Subnautica2Modding/Subnautica2Modding.github.io/beginners-guide/settingup/installandsetup.md

 ## Create a modding folder

 I have a dedicated 1TB SSD on my machine that I have mounted as E: and I have a `dev` folder where I keep all my dev work.
+I created an `unrealdev` folder for all my Unreal Engine related tools.

 I suggest creating a folder structure like this somewhere on your computer: